geoscixyz/em/content/maxwell2_steady_state/Forward_Modelling.rst

 Two-Dimensional Modelling Examples
 ----------------------------------

 We applied 2D forward modelling to a synthetic model based on a geological section from the Mt.
 Isa prospect.
-A 2D geological section from a paper was pasted onto a mesh of rectangular cells
+A 2D geological section from [insert link to the paper once we figure out how it's going to be introduced in the resource] was pasted onto a mesh of rectangular cells as shown in the following figure.

 .. figure:: ./images/section_w_mesh.png

   Geological section pasted onto 2D modelling mesh.

-We solved a 2D version of equation :eq:`DCresDiscrete` to compute the potential on the nodes of our mesh.
-We can compute synthetic data by differencing the potential at surface nodes and visualize it in pseudosection form.
+The conductivities of each unit were given in the case study paper.
+We solved a 2D version of equation :eq:`DCresDiscrete` using a single pole source to compute the potential on the nodes of our mesh.
+To compute synthetic dipole receiver data we assume that the poles of the receiver lie on surface mesh nodes and take the difference in computed potential between those nodes.
+The data can then be visualized in pseudosection form.
 Note that pseudosections do not represent the true geology.
-Note how the two pseudosections below differ significantly depending on whether the data is collected from west to east or east to west.
-Here is an example for a single pole source
+This is illustrated in the two pseudosections below.
+In the first, data was collected from west to east (left to right on the page) and in the second data was collected from east to west.
+We can see that the data differ significantly depending on the survey direction.

 .. figure:: ./images/Pseudo_PDP_East.gif